ravencore17/docker-stack-outline-keycloak/README.md

 Do not fill in `Valid post logout redirect URIs` and `Web Origins`.
 Proceed to `Save`
 <p align="center"><img width=556 heigth=auto src=./images/admin-6.png></p>

-17. Once thats saved the page will reload and new tabs will appear.
+17. Once that's saved the page will reload and new tabs will appear.
 We are going to select the tab `Credentials`.
 <p align="center"><img width=356 heigth=auto src=./images/admin-7.png></p>

 18. Copy `Client Secret` into the `docker.env`.
 The Secret we just copied will be pasted into `OIDC_CLIENT_SECRET=` env variable.